twvn-dev-community-coding-challenge/coding-challenges/coding-challenge-1/README.md

     - The cyclic algorithm depends heavily on how we control the "index" or the member id, which always need to be incremental
     - Since we control the input member id, user experience and flexibility is sacrificed
     - Also, incremental member id means that if cyclic does occur, at worst, the get_next() time complexity would be O(n), where n is the total members
-        - Which also means that even if a member is inactive, we still need to traverse sequentially through them to the next valid member
+        - Which also means that even if a member is inactive, we still need to traverse sequentially through and filter them out until reaching next valid member
     - Since this a coding challenge, in-memory approach member store might be fine, but it can soon blows up if member dictionary kept increasing